iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Bayes Theorem.md

 $$

 People who actually have that disease and they actually got tested positive on that disease divides the totally number of people who have that rare disease.

+---
+### **Naive Bayes**

+However, it might be better to also consider the more general context.

+Say that, we are interested in the causality.